tbogdala/filefreezer/README.md

 * work on readability of error messages wrt bubbling up error objects

-* condsider bit depth of parameters read in in routes.go (32 vs 64)
+* vendor the dependencies; possibly with go dep

-* vendor the dependencies; possibly with govendor
+* set env variable for auth key on login so that subsequent cli requests can use the same auth token which will improve perf on big batch of ops

 * ability to purge version history